Surviving Mormonism, Explained

 Critics View:

-In the show Surviving Mormonism, Heather Gay speaks with two sisters (Jennie and Lizzy) who claim that reports of abuse made to local Church leaders were ignored.
+In Surviving Mormonism, Heather Gay speaks with two sisters (Jennie and Lizzy) who claim that reports of abuse made to local Church leaders were ignored.

 Factual Response: